 Alagnak River Fish Species

 The King or Chinook salmon is the largest in size of the five species of pacific salmon, and offer anglers true big game fish excitement.
 The Alagnak River has the reputation of producing the largest kings that are caught in Bristol Bay.
-They from 20 to 45 lbs, but fish in excess of 50 lbs have been caught.
-No one really knows the size of the run, but is could be about 20,000.
+The adults range from 20 to 45 lbs, but fish in excess of 50 lbs have been caught.
+No one really knows the size of the run, but it could be about 10,000.

 The first of the kings start their migration in very late June, and continue beyond the regulated season closure at the end of July.
 Best fishing is usually found between July 4th and 25th.
 Latter July may see fewer kings entering the river than at the peak of the run, however the big male fish tend to come in later in the run and the largest fish of the season are often caught at this time.
 They start spawning in early August and do so mainly in the stretches of the river above the braids to the Lakes.